iterative/dvc.org/content/docs/studio/troubleshooting.md

    ticket in the
    [Iterative Studio support GitHub repository](https://github.com/iterative/studio-support).

-2. **The required columns are hidden:** In the project, you can hide the columns that you do not want to display.
+2. **The required columns are hidden:** In the project's experiment table, you can hide the columns that you do not want to display.
 If any column that you want is not visible, make sure you have not hidden it.
 The following video shows how you can show/hide columns.
 Once you show/hide columns, remember to save the changes.

    #### Show/hide columns